mayonais/mayonais.github.io/_portfolio/photoshop.md

   image: /assets/images/adobephotoshop.png
 ---
 <h3> WordExcerpt </h3>
 <p> Below are a few examples of my work for WordExcerpt, a US based publishing company focused on acquiring eastern literature and localizing them into English.
-As a graphic artist, my job is to create English titles for Korean covers, and try to replicate the original text and style as much as possible. </p>
+As a graphic artist, my job is to create English titles for Korean book covers, trying to replicate the original text and style as much as possible. </p>
 {% include gallery id="gallery" %}

 <h3> Others </h3>